Muscogee County Marshal Greg Countryman

 Name: Larry Parker, Jr.

 Education: Bachelor of Science in Business Administration and minor in Management from Rust College, Holly Springs, Mississippi, Masters of Science in Public Administration (M.P.A.) from Columbus State University, Graduate of Georgia Regional Command College, Class 40.
-Currently a candidate for the Georgia FBI-LEEDS (Law Enforcement Executive Development Seminar) in Atlanta, Georgia.
+Completed the Georgia FBI-LEEDS (Law Enforcement Executive Development Seminar) in Atlanta, Georgia.

 Name: Curtis Lockette